hdg204/DNANexus_GRS/README.md

 ## Description

 This repository contains a function to calculate a genetic risk score in the UK Biobank cohort, using the DNA Nexus platform.
-It contains one function, Calculate_GRS.R, which takes one input, a file with a list of chromosome, base pair, other allele, effect allele, and weight, and returns a data frame with two columns, eid and grs,
+It contains one function, Calculate_GRS.R, which takes one input, a file with a list of chromosome, base pair, other allele, effect allele, and weight, and returns a data frame with two columns, eid and grs.
+Please note that it takes about 20 minutes to compile a GRS on the default DNA Nexus settings.
+Most of this time is spent extracting SNPs from the BGEN files.

 ## Example script